maxx1404/rag-from-scratch/README.md

 # RAG From Scratch

-A Retrieval-Augmented Generation (RAG) system built in Python that allows users to ask questions about PDF documents.
+A Retrieval-Augmented Generation (RAG) system built in Python that allows users to ask questions about PDF documents using semantic search and LLMs built without LangChain or LlamaIndex.

 ## Features